-My Father’s House is in the middle of these situations, seeking to create a safe, secure environment for vulnerable teenagers.
+My Father’s House is in the middle of this calamitous situation, seeking to create a safe, secure environment for vulnerable teenagers.
 They need good, nutritious food and good teaching on how to keep healthy by avoiding HIV/AIDS, TB and teenage pregnancy.
 Some need mentoring and help with homework to achieve better educational outcomes while new and capable leaders need to be trained.

 Much has been achieved:

 - Soup kitchens are providing nutritious lunches and fruit (since January 2011);

 - Parenting classes run by FAMSA (local Non-Profit Org) that have been making a difference in families (since September 2012);

 - Local youth have been trained through YWAM University of the Nations – 6 were trained from 2010 to 2014 and two have completed half of a degree.